Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 • 2.
 Moving in "small steps" is cheaper and delivers results faster

-7. Here the work is broken into many small stages — sprints.
+Here, the work is broken into a large number of small stages - sprints.

-8. A sprint can last from a week to a month, and the outcome of each sprint is something the client can already work with — a product increment.
-With this approach it is easy for the client to control every stage of the work, and the result ends up maximally adapted to market demands.
+A sprint can last from one week to one month, and the result of each sprint is something the client can already work with - a product increment.
+With this approach, it is easy for the client to control each stage of the work, and the result is as closely adapted to market requirements as possible.

 Advantages of the Agile approach